wyeworks/blog/source/_posts/2010-02-01-4-ways-to-retrieve-a-twitter-list-timeline.markdown

 end{% endcodeblock %}

 Either of these ways works just fine, but no one completely satisfied me, since we are working with a **public** list, so as far as I can see authentication is out the question, even more when anyone can see it directly from the web without authenticating.
-For this reason, I started looking at the [Twitter API](http://apiwiki.twitter.com) searching for a non-authentication way to do it: [Here's](http://apiwiki.twitter.com/Twitter-REST-API-Method:-GET-list-statuses) what I found.
+For this reason, I started looking at the Twitter API searching for a non-authentication way to do it: Here's what I found ...
 You can test that making a request to [http://api.twitter.com/1/wyeworks/lists/team/statuses.json?page=1&per_page=5](http://api.twitter.com/1/wyeworks/lists/team/statuses.json?page=1&per_page=5), obtaining the list as a json, or xml in case you change the .json to .xml

 So I've came up with this monkey-patch: